24 of the most embarrassing comments you're likely to get from a dressage judge

 8. “Your horse looked like he would rather have had a showjump in the arena.”

-9. “I’m glad he didn’t repeat what he did in the warm-up” — the rider was first in after a break and just before they went in got bucked off which the judge had obviously seen.
+9. “I’m glad he didn’t repeat what he did in the warm-up” — the rider was first in after a break and just before they went in got bucked off, which the judge had obviously seen.

-10. *Stargazing* written in the comments (horse not rider) after the mare threw a particularly un-elegant strop in the middle of a test and refused to bring her head down.
+10. “ *Stargazing* ” written in the comments (about the horse, not the rider) after the mare threw a particularly unelegant strop in the middle of a test and refused to bring her head down.

 11. “A lively test, great choice of music however next time we don’t need to see the Moon Walk” — freestyle to a medley of Michael Jackson music.
 Horse decided to rein back after final halt…